 Will Casinos Ban Consistent Winners?

 According to legitimate online casino rules, management cannot ban you out after walking home with many physical or online casino winnings.
-If you win a jackpot, the casino must pay you unless it was a dysfunction which they will have to prove.
+If you win a jackpot, the casino cannot refuse to pay you unless it was a dysfunction which they will have to prove.

 A good way to answer this question is to ask yourself, what do casinos have to gain by banning their big winners?
 People think operators want to avoid paying an equivalent to months of profit over several winnings.
 However, banning a player who is constantly winning can hurt casinos.